Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Overview of Disease Incidence

-The analysis identified trends from 2001 to 2022, highlighting increases in diseases like Anaplasmosis in Alameda and seasonal Lyme disease variations.
+The analysis revealed trends in disease incidence from 2001 to 2022, with significant increases in certain diseases like Anaplasmosis in Alameda County and seasonal variations in Lyme disease.

 ### Trend Analysis

-Significant disease rate changes occurred in 2019 and 2020, possibly due to the COVID-19 pandemic's impact.
+Notable changes in disease rates were observed during 2019-2020, likely influenced by the COVID-19 pandemic.

 ### Population Impact

-While populous counties like Los Angeles had higher case numbers, less populated counties like Inyo had higher per capita rates, suggesting other contributing factors.
+High-population counties like Los Angeles showed large case numbers, while smaller counties like Inyo had higher per capita incidence rates, indicating additional contributing factors.

 ---